 The following figure shows the INPUT statement syntax.

-For compatibility with earlier versions, Log Master also supports an INPUT keyword on the LOGSCAN statement.
-This keyword is deprecated and might be removed from future versions.
-(It defines the input source for an individual log scan, but the input source must always be the same for all log scans within a job step.)
+For compatibility with earlier versions, Log Master supported an INPUT keyword on the LOGSCAN statement.
+This keyword is deprecated and was removed in .
+(It defined the input source for an individual log scan, but the input source must always be the same for all log scans within a job step.)

 (default) Directs Log Master to scan the current Db2 log files that are listed in the bootstrap data set (BSDS) of Db2.

 EXCLUDE (db2MemberName) (PTF BQU2875 applied)